HactuallyBenji/hactuallybenji.github.io/docs/_posts/2024-04-22-ai-existential-risk.md

 ## Beyond Human Control

-Digital superintelligence potentially poses a greater surface of destructionthan nuclear weapons, but the primary concern with isn’t just its capability for destruction but its autonomy.
+Digital superintelligence potentially poses a greater surface of destruction than nuclear weapons, but the primary concern with isn’t just its capability for destruction but its autonomy.
 Imagine a scenario where an AI, conceivably much like a nuclear weapon in its potential for causing destruction, could decide autonomously when to activate or what targets to choose without needing human approval.
 Even with the need of human approval, the danger exists with the possibility of an AI system manipulating human intelligence, potentially rendering human control ineffective.
 This independence from human intervention removes the emotional, ethical, and self-preservation checks that might currently inhibit the use of existing weapons of mass destruction.

 ## The Role of Human Emotion